Gressling/hu-reactor/DPKH/Readme.txt

 Once the correct temperature is reached and the button has been pressed once the nodemcu will collect data and send it to the console/database(edit as needed).
 Finish the experiment by pressing the button again.

 For the Arrhenius experiment you can bake Natron (Natriumhydrogencarbonat, PH = 8.5), spread out on a baking sheet, on 200 celsius for 30 minutes.
 This will result in Soda (Natriumcarbonat, PH = 11,5).

+On driver error on Windows 11, use CH341SER.exe to reset your driver to a 2019 version.
+Check the current version using the device manager.